NGEET/fates-users-guide/docs/source/user/Useful-Stuff.md

 [Ryan's Gridded Python Evaluation Tools](https://github.com/rgknox/FatesMapTools)

-## Examples of FATES parameter files:
+## Examples of FATES parameter files (RGK-082020-This seems super out of date):
 1) Template for using 13 PFTs.
 You can change the number of PFTs that you would like to use by changing "fates_initd" and "fates_seed_rain".
 If these values are left as zero, then no PFT will be simulated for that index.
 2) DISCLAIMER - the actual parameter fields and values have NOT been tested and validated.
 3) Note - strict PPA is "turned on" in this file